For Special Needs Plans

 The SNP Alliance is a group of leading specialized managed care programs working together to improve quality, cost and care for high-risk/high-need persons.
 We give priority to improving risk-adjusted payment methods, advancing the integration of Medicare and Medicaid, improving performance measurement, and demonstrating added value through plan collaboration and legislative and regulatory advocacy.

 The Promise of SNPs

 SNPs are authorized to specialize in care of targeted subsets of the Medicare population.
-SNPs are the largest specialized managed care provider network in the United States.
+SNPs represent the largest network of specialized managed care programs in the United States.
 More than 90% of SNP beneficiaries are dually eligible for Medicare and Medicaid.
 Click here for a SNP Fact Sheet which summarizes SNP legislative authority and key differences from standard MA plans and for a SNP Alliance Profile Report on SNP member performance, as well as Survey Highlights.

 The SNP Alliance compiled selected examples of best practices for member organizations offering the following type of SNPs: Institutional (Family Choice), Institutional Equivalent (SCAN), Chronic Condition SNPs for lung and heart disease, ESRD, and diabetes (CareMore) and Severe and Persistent Mental Illness (Brand New Day) and a Fully Integrated Dual Eligible SNP (Commonwealth).
 Links to these programs are listed below:

 - Brand New Day: Best Practices in Severe and Persistent Mental Illness Care

 - CareMore: Best Practices in Chronic Illness Care